MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 [!code-JavaScript[Receive message from trigger](../includes/code/azure-proactive-bot.js#receiveTrigger)]

-##Triggering an Azure Function with the queue, and sending the message back to the user (Azure Functions)
+## Triggering an Azure Function with the queue, and sending the message back to the user

 After the message is added to the queue, the function is triggered.
 The message is then removed from the queue and sent back to the user.
 If you inspect the function’s configuration file, you will see that it contains an input binding of type `queueTrigger` and an output binding of type `bot`.